dmcqueen/token-identity-drift/README.md

 # Token Identity Drift

-**How lexical token embeddings rapidly lose identity and become context-dominated inside transformer models.**
+**How lexical token embeddings rapidly lose identity and are reshaped by context inside transformer models.**

 This repository presents a reproducible interpretability study of how individual token representations evolve inside transformer language models.